GeorgeFreelanceDeveloper/trading-notebooks/README.md

 # trading-backoffice

-Trading backoffice for simple entry of trades on the exchange, save of trade analyzes and other automation.
-Build on Jupyter notebooks.
+Trading backoffice for simple entry of trades on the exchange, save of trade images from TradingView and other automation.
+It is build on Jupyter notebook.

 ## Keywords
 **Backoffice**